An introduction to Naples

 A golf course which defied the trend of the time in not selling out to be surrounded by residential property, and what a great decision it was as this is now one of the few golf courses in the region where it is just golf and nature.

-Opened at the turn of the century in the year 2000, the golf course architect here was the unheralded but massively underrated Kelly Blake Moran.
-Given a brief to design a golf course that was accommodating to all levels of golfers, but challenging enough for lower handicaps, the team did a sterling job.
+Given a brief to design a golf course that was accommodating to all levels of golfers, but challenging enough for lower handicaps, his team did a sterling job.

-They’ve designed a championship golf course which is an absolute ball to play, with huge carries over water, greens surrounded by immaculately designed and contoured bunkers.
 At times there are tee boxes that literally sit surrounded on all sides by sand.
-Aesthetic and pleasing to the eye, it is.
+Aesthetic and pleasing to the eye, it certainly is.

 Calusa Pines Golf Club